danninx/hyprflake/README.md

 ## Why not 'x'?

-a.
-I'm a naive person
+1. I'm a naive person
-b.
-This really just came out of my dotfiles, so I probably wasn't aware of it at the time of creation
+2. This really just came out of my dotfiles, so I probably wasn't aware of it at the time of creation